Zinostick/alx-system_engineering-devops/0x00-shell_basics/README.md

-to display content list of your current work directory
+change working directory to the user's home directory